lextoumbourou/rotest/README.md

 * [Datastore](./examples/Datastore) - Example of a simple datastore wrapper that loads player data.
 Shows how to use setup and teardown.
 * [Event](./examples/Event) - Example of a simple event handler.
 Includes a fairly sophisticated mock.

-## Why another framework?
+## Why another unit test framework?

-I wrote this library because I don't always find BDD-style tests - à la [TestEz](https://github.com/Roblox/testez) and others - intutive for all problem domains, especially when testing utility code.
-I also would prefer to write my tests using the modular, OOP-style Lua that I write most of my production code in.
+* An alternative to BDD-style tests in [TestEz](https://github.com/Roblox/testez) and [TestSuite](https://devforum.roblox.com/t/testsuite-description/278580).

-I also find other projects can be lacking in examples and clear documentation.
-I'm hoping to do that better.
+* The tests are designed to be written as Lua modules with no imports unlike [Nexus-Unit-Testing](https://github.com/TheNexusAvenger/Nexus-Unit-Testing).